Yamadonga: Cast

-Actor Sr. N.T.R. is featured in a cameo appearance as himself using archived footage.

 Production

-Yamadonga is the third collaboration between S. S. Rajamouli and N. T. Rama Rao Jr. after Student No.1 (2001) and Simhadri (2003).
-In an interview with Telugucinema.com, Rajamouli revealed that the basic plot — where the hero dies and goes to Yamalokam and comes back to Earth — is inspired by the films Devanthakudu (1960) and Yamagola (1977) which starred Jr NTR's grandfather Sr. N.T.R..
+Yamadonga is the third collaboration between S. S. Rajamouli and N. T. Rama Rao Jr. after Student No: 1 (2001) and Simhadri (2003).
+In an interview with Telugucinema.com, Rajamouli revealed that the basic plot — where the hero dies and goes to Yamalokam and comes back to Earth — is inspired by the films Devanthakudu (1960) and Yamagola (1977) which starred Jr NTR's grandfather Sr. N.T.R.
 Rajamouli mentioned that apart from the basic plot, Yamadonga has no similarities with earlier films.

 The film also features a scene with Jr NTR alongside his grandfather as an acknowledgement of Yamagola.
 Rajamouli worked along with his father V. Vijayendra Prasad to develop the script.
 Rajamouli chose veteran actor Mohan Babu to play the role of Yama as he felt Mohan Babu was the "perfect and only choice" for the role.
 Following the suggestion of Rajamouli, Jr NTR underwent extensive weight loss especially for the film.
 Actress Priyamani is cast opposite Jr NTR.
 She slipped while walking on the stones and got her ankle sprained with a minor bleeding injury during shooting.

 Principal photography of the film began in January 2007.
 Scenes related to Naraka (or Yama Loka) were shot at a specially erected set at Ramoji Film City.
 A few sequences were filmed at Talakona forest in Andhra Pradesh.
 A song was shot at Golconda Fort in Hyderabad, for which a waterfall was created at the location.

 Release

 The film was initially planned to release on 9 July 2007, but was ultimately released on 15 August 2007.
 The Tamil version of the film was released on 29 November 2019 under the title Vijayan.
-ARK Rajaraja have written the dialogues for the Tamil version.
+ARK Rajaraja wrote the dialogues for the Tamil version.
+The film was also dubbed into Hindi language as Lok Parlok, and in Odia as Yamraja.

 Home media

 The DVD version of the film was released on 29 February 2008.
-This DVD release was distributed by Tolly2Holly all around the world, but for India.
-It is available in 16:9 Anamorphic widescreen, Dolby Digital 5.1 Surround, progressive 24 FPS, widescreen and NTSC format.
-The film was also dubbed into Hindi language as Lok Parlok, and in Odia as Yamraja.
+This DVD release was distributed by Tolly2Holly all around the world, except for India.
+It is available in 16:9 anamorphic widescreen, Dolby Digital 5.1 Surround, progressive 24 FPS, widescreen and NTSC format.
+The film had a Blu-ray release in Japan on 3 April 2024.